RobinM2022/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 4-print_most_numbers.c has a function that prints numbers, from 0 to 9, followed by a new line.
 Numbers 2 and 4 are omitted.

+File 5-more_numbers.c has a function that prints 10 times the numbers, from 0 to 14, followed by a new line.